-Rare books in Historical Collections & Archives are included in the library catalog.
+Rare books in Historical Collections & Archives are included in the Library's catalog.
 Our rare book holdings can be described as "a collection of collections."
 Each collection is unique, and has its own story.
 Expand each section below to learn about our collections.

 Consisting of over 3,000 titles from the early 16th to mid-20th centuries, the History of Medicine Collection is the most extensive of HC&A's rare book collections, with a strong relationship to campus history and the local medical community.